WeirdMath/SwiftyHaru/FEATURES.md

 #### Table Key

+**Bold** status means that no changes are planned regarding this feature.

 ##### Implementation status:
 * ***Implemented***: Functionality is fully implemented.
 * ***N/A***: This is not planned to be implemented.